oppia/oppia/core/templates/dev/head/expressions/README.txt

       python -m scripts.create_expression_parser

-   which updates expression-parser.service.js.
+   which updates parser.js.
 Then run the frontend unit tests using

       python -m scripts.run_frontend_tests

-   to ensure that the new grammar passes the tests in ExpressionParserServiceSpec.js and ExpressionEvaluatorServiceSpec.js.
+   to ensure that the new grammar passes the tests in expression-parser.service.spec.ts and expression-evaluator.service.spec.ts.
 4. Repeat 1-3 until the desired grammar is written and tested.
 5. Check the changes.
-You need to check in parser.pegjs as well as expression-parser.service.js (and probably ExpressionParserServiceSpec.js and ExpressionEvaluatorServiceSpec.js).
+You need to check in parser.pegjs as well as parser.js (and probably expression-parser.service.spec.ts and expression-evaluator.service.spec.ts).